Get the latest information and updates about the changes occurring as the University and the community respond to Coronavirus (COVID-19).

 Accessing DAAP software remotely:

-This will open a virtual Windows machine with all the software that the DAAP labs have.
+This will open a remote connection to a one of the Windows workstations in DAAP Aronoff 4425E with all the software that the DAAP labs have.
 The computing power is substantial but the experience will be affected by network traffic and your internet connection.
 The more bandwidth being consumed, the “choppier” the response will be.

 Students are encouraged to check their UC email, as well as Canvas, for more information and next steps from course instructors.
 Course content will now be deployed on these platforms.